disco-lang/disco/test/README.md

 Adding a new test case is easy.

-1. Create a directory for the new test, with a prefix denoting the general category of the test, and a three-digit number sequentially after the highest existing number in that category.
+1. Create a directory for the new test, with a prefix denoting the general category of the test, a hyphen, and then an arbitrary name describing the content of the test.

 2. In that directory, you must create two files: